 NOTE 2: For UL Tx switching between carriers, only the supported MIMO layer combination across carriers that results in the highest combined data rate is counted for the carriers in the supported maximum UL data rate.

 The approximate maximum data rate can be computed as the maximum of the approximate data rates computed using the above formula for each of the supported band or band combinations.
+For the CCs where UE supports pdsch-1024QAM-2MIMO-FR1-r17 for the concerned band, data rate shall be derived as maximum what UE would support if using 1024 QAM (when mcs-Table-r17 or mcs-TableDCI-1-2-r17 is configured) or 256 QAM.

 For single carrier NR SA operation, the UE shall support a data rate for the carrier that is no smaller than the data rate computed using the above formula, with J=1 CC and component vLayers(j)⋅Qmj⋅fj is no smaller than 4.